- Brand ambassadors are like cheerleaders for your business who represent your company culture to the public.

 Brand ambassador programs can be temporary partnerships that last for a set time or ongoing relationships that last indefinitely.
 Either way, a brand ambassador partnership should involve a contract with negotiated compensation for the ambassador’s work and effort.

-Besides driving sales and increasing brand awareness, the use of brand ambassadors has other benefits that other forms of marketing lack.
+Besides driving sales and increasing awareness, brand ambassadors can provide additional benefits you can’t achieve with traditional marketing models.

 “We believe one of the main benefits of having a brand ambassador program is to reap the benefits of social media and increase your social media presence,” said Matt Schmidt, CEO of Burial Insurance Pro.
 “Most ambassadors come with ‘online’ credibility and a large social media following.”

-A brand ambassador’s main medium is social media, particularly platforms where they're able to acquire a sizable following, such as Instagram and YouTube.
+A brand ambassador’s principal medium is social media, particularly platforms that can acquire a sizable following – such as Instagram and YouTube.

-Your brand ambassadors create content that either features or centers on your business or product.
-Depending on your ultimate goal, they can do things such as drive interest in your industry using your business or utilize your product or service in their regular content.
+Your brand ambassadors create content that features your business or product.
+Depending on your ultimate goal, ambassadors can drive interest in your industry using your business, or utilize your product or service in their regular content.

-As part of the partnership with your brand ambassador, the content they create with your brand will be yours to keep and use again as you see fit, such as posting it on your own social media pages and your website.
+As part of the partnership with your brand ambassador, the content they create with your brand will be yours to keep and use again as you see fit.
+For example, you can repost this content on your own social media pages and business website.

-A creative brand ambassador will make content that utilizes your brand in a positive, fun way and will continue to be useful to you in the long run.
-Content such as video reviews, demonstrations or funny promo videos can be shared and posted multiple times.
+A creative brand ambassador will make content that features your brand in a positive, fun way.
+This type of content has a long shelf life; you can post or share video reviews, demonstrations or funny promo videos multiple times.